ryantd42/NY-Legislative-Git/2023/S2330B-2023/bill.md

   ___________

- Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the Committee on Insurance
+ Introduced  by  Sen.  MAYER  -- read twice and ordered printed, and when printed to be committed to the  Committee  on  Insurance  --  reported favorably  from  said  committee,  ordered to first and second report, ordered to a third reading, passed by  Senate  and  delivered  to  the Assembly,  recalled,  vote  reconsidered,  restored  to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading

  AN  ACT  to  amend  the  insurance law, in relation to requiring certain notices be posted and provided  regarding  long  term  care  insurance policy changes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subparagraphs (E) and (F) of paragraph 6 of subsection  (b) of  section  1117 of the insurance law, as amended by chapter 424 of the laws of 2016, are amended and ten new  subparagraphs (G), (H), (I), (J), (K), (L), (M), (N), (O) and (P) are added to read as follows:
   (E) A graphic demonstration of the maximum daily nursing home  benefit level  provided  by  the  policy or certificate, and the impact that the selection of any inflation protection options would have on such maximum daily nursing home benefit level; [and]
   (F) The right of the prospective insured, upon attaining  the  age  of sixty-five  years, to designate a third party who will receive a copy of any notices of nonpayment of premiums due or notice of cancellation  for nonpayment of premiums that is sent to the prospective insured[.];
   (G)  (I)  A  WRITTEN  STATEMENT  AS TO WHETHER THE INSURER ANTICIPATES REQUESTING INCREASES OF PREMIUM RATES FOR  SUCH  POLICY  OR  CERTIFICATE OVER THE NEXT TEN YEARS; AND
   (II)  A LIST OF PAST PREMIUM RATE INCREASES FOR SUCH POLICY OR CERTIF- ICATE OVER THE PREVIOUS TEN YEARS, OR IF SUCH POLICY OR CERTIFICATE  WAS NOT OFFERED OVER THE PREVIOUS TEN YEARS, PAST PREMIUM RATE INCREASES FOR SIMILAR POLICIES OR CERTIFICATES OVER THE PREVIOUS TEN YEARS;

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01132-05-3
+ S. 2330--A  2

   (H)  DIRECTIONS  ON  HOW  TO OBTAIN INFORMATION ABOUT THE DEPARTMENT'S REVIEW OF ANY RATE FILING OR APPLICATION, CONTACT  INFORMATION  FOR  THE DEPARTMENT,  AND  INFORMATION  ON  HOW  TO  CONTACT THE INSURER FOR MORE INFORMATION;

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01132-02-3
- S. 2330  2

   (I)  WHETHER OR NOT THERE IS AN INITIAL PERIOD IN WHICH RATES WILL NOT CHANGE, AND IF SO, WHEN THAT TIME PERIOD EXPIRES;
   (J) A DESCRIPTION OF WHETHER OR NOT THE PREMIUM MAY CHANGE, AND IF SO, THE CIRCUMSTANCES UNDER WHICH ANY  SUCH  PREMIUM  CHANGES  COULD  OCCUR, INCLUDING WHETHER THE DEPARTMENT MUST APPROVE SUCH CHANGES;
   (K)  WHETHER  THE POLICY CONTAINS PROVISIONS PROVIDING FOR A REFUND OR PARTIAL REFUND OF PREMIUM UPON THE SURRENDER OF THE POLICY, AND IF  SUCH PROVISIONS EXIST, PROVIDE A DESCRIPTION OF THEIR TERMS;
   (L)  A  DESCRIPTION OF THE OPTIONS POLICYHOLDERS WILL HAVE TO MITIGATE ANY FUTURE PREMIUM INCREASES;
   (M) A DESCRIPTION OF THE OPTIONS POLICYHOLDERS WILL  HAVE  SHOULD  THE PREMIUMS  INCREASE, AND THE POLICYHOLDER DEEMS IT IN THEIR BEST INTEREST TO SURRENDER THE POLICY;
   (N) A STATEMENT THAT THE POLICYHOLDER WILL BE  GIVEN  AT  LEAST  SIXTY DAYS NOTICE BEFORE ANY PREMIUM CHANGE TAKES EFFECT;
   (O) A STATEMENT THAT IF THE COMPANY SEEKS TO INCREASE THE PREMIUM, THE DEPARTMENT  WILL  POST NOTICE OF THE RATE FILING ON ITS WEBSITE PRIOR TO ANY DETERMINATION BY THE DEPARTMENT; AND
   (P) THE RIGHT OF THE PROSPECTIVE INSURED TO SUBMIT PUBLIC COMMENTS  ON ANY  RATE  FILING  OR APPLICATION REGARDING PREMIUM RATES ON THE DEPART- MENT'S WEBSITE.
   § 2.
-Paragraph  3 of subsection (f) of section 1117 of the insurance
- law, as added by chapter 245 of the laws of 1986, is amended to read  as
- follows:
-  (3)  (A)  the premium rates for the long term care plan are reasonably related to the benefits provided, [and] are self-supporting, AND ARE  IN THE BEST INTERESTS OF POLICYHOLDERS AND CERTIFICATE HOLDERS.
-  (B)  "BEST INTERESTS OF POLICYHOLDERS AND CERTIFICATE HOLDERS" FOR THE PURPOSES OF THIS PARAGRAPH SHALL MEAN THAT THE PREMIUM RATE INCREASE  IS SUFFICIENT  TO  COVER ANTICIPATED COSTS UNDER MODERATELY ADVERSE EXPERI- ENCE AND THAT THE PREMIUM RATE SCHEDULE IS  REASONABLY  EXPECTED  TO  BE SUSTAINABLE  OVER  THE  LIFE OF THE POLICY OR CERTIFICATE WITH NO FUTURE PREMIUM INCREASE ANTICIPATED; and
-  § 3.
 Section 1117 of the insurance law is amended by adding  four  new subsections (h), (i), (j) and (k) to read as follows:
   (H)  THE  DEPARTMENT  SHALL POST ON ITS WEBSITE INFORMATION DESCRIBING THE PROCESS THAT IT USES IN REVIEWING AND APPROVING  PREMIUM  RATES  FOR